Tips to Unseat the Incumbent and Win the Bid

 - Keep your eyes open and ears to the ground — always.
 You and members of your team work, live and operate in the community that your competitors do.
 This opens the door to hearing perspectives on your competitors’ performance all the time.
 Take note of who’s providing good service and who isn’t.
 You may even overhear information regarding internal issues like employee turnover or supply chain problems.
 Take advantage of what information is made available publicly.
 This can include product information, reviews and financial statements (if the competitor is a public company) and use this to your advantage to strategically position your bid.

 Build Your Brand Awareness

 Procurement teams are just like any customer.
 When customers/procurers feel confident about purchasing a good or service from a particular vendor, they stand a higher likelihood of continuing to purchase from that same vendor.
 That’s how an incumbent RFP candidate becomes, well, an incumbent.

 As the vendor that’s vying for their business, you’ll need to begin to establish trust with your new client to lay a foundation for a lasting relationship.
 You can start by increasing brand awareness in the locality your business and potential client operates in.

 Word of mouth, reviews and Better Business Bureau ratings can all impact how the community perceives your business.
 Procurement teams research organizations, as they want to associate with vendors who are in good standing.
 Ask your customers to review and rate your business online, take part in community activism and implement volunteer programs.
 When your business wins an award, celebrate it by sharing it across your marketing channels.
 Positive reviews are the secret weapon when it comes to unseating the incumbent organization.

 Also, procurement teams shouldn’t have to find good reviews themselves: Include some of them in your bid response.
 This will help further a positive image.
-It will also entice the procurement team to keep reading and learn about the excellent services your business provides.
+It will also entice the procurement team to keep reading and learning about the excellent services your business provides.